GiulioRicciLie/GiulioRicciLie/content/index.md

 title: Notes

-Notes from the talk that I gave at the [https://tommanopulo.com/kleine-ag-september-2023-modularity-lifting-theorems/](Kleine AG) in Bonn, september 2023: https://www.overleaf.com/read/zhmcpysggvwq#24cd7f.
+Notes from the talk that I gave at the [Kleine AG](https://tommanopulo.com/kleine-ag-september-2023-modularity-lifting-theorems/) in Bonn, september 2023: https://www.overleaf.com/read/zhmcpysggvwq#24cd7f.